 - An asset sale may be less attractive to the vendor, thereby increasing the purchase price.

 - Transfer taxes on real property, GST/HST and PST on assets may be payable.

-- Benefit of any losses incurred by the target company remains with vendor.
+- Benefit of any losses incurred by the target company or any other tax attributes remains with vendor.

 Advantages of share purchases